Piecewise Deterministic Sampling for Constrained Distributions: SDE-based samplers

-refers to the Legendre-Fenchel conjugate of $\psi$ \citep[Corollary 23.5.1]{tyrrell1970convex}.
-We will refer to $\mathcal{M}$ as the \emph{primal} space and the image of the mirror map as the \emph{dual} space, under the assumptions of Definition~\ref{Mirror-Map-def} the dual space is $\mathbb{R}^d$.
+refers to the Legendre-Fenchel conjugate of $\psi$ \citep[Corollary 23.5.1]{tyrrell1970convex} in which $x^\top$ denotes the transpose of the vector $x$.
+We will refer to $\mathcal{M}$ as the \emph{primal} space and the image of the mirror map as the \emph{dual} space.
+Under the assumptions of Definition~\ref{Mirror-Map-def} the dual space is $\mathbb{R}^d$ \cite[Theorem 26.5]{tyrrell1970convex}.
 Note that \eqref{eq:md} can be seen as a discretisation of the mirror gradient flow \citep{NY83}

 This equation can be seen as the natural gradient flow on the Riemannian manifold $\mathcal{M}$ with Hessian metric $\nabla^2\psi$.
-Due to the assumptions on the growth of $\nabla \psi$, $x_t$ in \eqref{eq:mf} is constrained to the set $\mathcal{M}$.
+Due to the assumptions on the growth of $\nabla \psi$, ${X}_t$ in \eqref{eq:mf} is constrained to the set $\mathcal{M}$.

 As discussed in the unconstrained case, one can write many different SDEs that have the same invariant distribution.
-Thus, when utilising the idea of the mirror map for SDE-based sampling, \cite{hsieh2018mirrored} and \cite{zhang20a,Chewi20} proposed two different SDEs for constrained sampling.
+Thus, when utilising the idea of the mirror map for SDE-based sampling, \cite{hsieh2018mirrored,zhang20a,Chewi20} proposed two different SDEs for constrained sampling.
 More precisely, \cite{hsieh2018mirrored} proposed